blankworker1/BITCYCLE/README.md

 ## Joining the Ride

-For this first event there are 10 rider slots are available.
+For the first event there are 10 rider slots are available.
 Entry is permissionless - no application or approval needed.
 Claiming a slot requires a Lightning payment.

 ### Two Entry Paths